Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Codes Decoding Algorithms

-It should be noted that the above decoding format is quite common for decoding algorithms of GCCs.
+Note that the decoding algorithm structure in Algorithm \ref{algo:schemDescCrFormat} is quite typical for decoding algorithms of GCCs.
 As an example, see the decoding algorithms in Dumer's survey on GCCs \cite{DumerConcatCodes}.
 In addition, the recursive decoding algorithms for Reed-Muller (RM) codes, utilizing their Plotkin $(u+v,v)$ recursive GCC structure were extensively studied by Dumer \cite{Dumer2006,Dumer2006b} and are closely related to the algorithms we present here.
-Actually, Dumer's simplified decoding algorithm for RM codes \cite[Section IV]{Dumer2006b} is the SC decoding for the Arikan's structure, we describe in Subsection \ref{sec:recSCDec}.
+Actually, Dumer's simplified decoding algorithm for RM codes \cite[Section IV]{Dumer2006b} is the SC decoding for Arikan's structure, we describe in Subsection \ref{sec:recSCDec}.

 The algorithms we describe in a recursive fashion are the SC (Subsection \ref{sec:recSCDec}), Tal and Vardy's SCL (Subsection \ref{sec:SCListDecoding}) and BP (Subsection \ref{sec:BP}).
-For all of these algorithms, we first consider Arikan's $(u+v,v)$ code.
-For the first two algorithms we also provide generalizations to other kernels, both homogenous and mixed.
-We note, that when possible, we prefer that the inputs to the algorithm and the internal computations are interpreted as log likelihood ratios (llrs).
-Thus, the SC algorithms and the BP are described in such manner, but in SCL decoding, we use likelihoods instead of llrs.
+For all of these algorithms, we first consider Arikan's $(u+v,v)$ code and then provide generalizations for other kernels, both homogenous and mixed.
+We note, that when possible, we prefer that the inputs to the algorithm and the internal computations are interpreted as log likelihood ratios (LLRs).
+Consequently, the SC algorithm and BP are described in such manner.
+In SCL, however, we need to be able to decide among different simultaneous decoding option, therefore we use log-likelihoods (LLs) instead of LLRs.

 Furthermore, in our discussion we do not consider how to efficiently compute these quantities.
-In some cases, especially with large kernels or with large alphabet size, these computations pose a computational challenge.
+In some cases, especially with large kernels or with large alphabet size, these calculations pose a computational challenge.
 Approaches to adhere this challenge, are efficient decoding algorithms (such as variants of Viterbi algorithms) or approximations of the computations (for example, the min-sum approximation that Leroux \textit{et al.} used \cite{Leroux2012} or the near Maximum Likelihood (ML) decoding algorithms that were used by Trifonov \cite{Trifonov2011}).

+\begin{remark}[SCL Decoding with LLRs] Balatsoukas-Stimming \textit{et al.} presented an LLR based SCL decoder \cite{Balatsoukas-Stimming2013a} in which the decoding options are selected based on a measure called the path-metric (PM).
+PM is a function of the computed LLRs and the already decided information symbols.
+It can be easily seen that tracking the PM measure can also be integrated into the recursive description given in Subsection \ref{sec:SCListDecoding}.
+This can be achieved by introducing an additional data-structure to hold its computations. \end{remark}